clarity-lang/book/src/ch04-03-maps.md

 ### Set and insert

-The `map-set` function will overwrite existing values whilst `map-insert` will fail if the specified key already exists.
+The `map-set` function will overwrite existing values whilst `map-insert` will do nothing and return `false` if the specified key already exists.
 Entries may also be deleted using `map-delete`.

 ```Clarity